California NAEP ResultsNational Assessment Educational Progress Reports for California.

-For the State NAEP assessments, a one-page Snapshot Report is generated for each subject and grade assessed.
-Links to the most recent California Snapshot Reports for the NAEP are provided below.
+NAEP Reports may be accessed at the Nation's Report Card website .
+For State and TUDA NAEP assessments results, a one-page Snapshot Report is generated for each subject and grade assessed.
+Links to the most recent California and TUDA Snapshot Reports for the NAEP are provided below.

 Customized state reports are also generated for each state.
 The state reports cover the results for a given state in detail.
 Appendices to the state reports provide important technical information such as accommodation and exclusion rates for the states.
 Links to the most recent California reports for NAEP are provided below.